How do personal trainers prescribe exercise for weight loss?

-Don’t get too excited about the 1000 kJ, otherwise you may be guilty of cherry picking evidence to suit your argument (we discuss this in a previous post).
-This seems to be an outlier, as I didn’t find any other studies which supported this number.
+But don’t get too excited about the 1000 kJ, otherwise you may be guilty of cherry picking evidence to suit your argument (we discuss this in a previous article).
+This seems to be an outlier, as the consensus of the research is much lower, as we’ll discuss soon.

 So is weights training for weight loss a misconception?

-Most exercise misconception come from a kernel of truth, that has been exaggerated or misinterpreted, and it appears that this is the case when discussing weights training for weight loss, too.
-While weights training will lead to a small increase in muscle mass for most people, this may not have a large impact in a weight loss program.
+Most exercise misconceptions come from a kernel of truth, that has been exaggerated or misinterpreted, and it appears that this is the case when discussing weights training for weight loss, too.

-An added benefit of prescribing cardio training is the amount of energy they can expend during a session.
-This can have an impact on weight loss even when RMR doesn’t.
+For example, do not neglect cardio training.
+An added benefit of prescribing cardio training is the amount of energy you expend during a session.
+This can have an impact on weight loss even if your RMR is not changed.

 We can measure how vigorous an activity is by looking at the METs (or metabolic equivalents) expended.
 Sitting quietly will expend about 1 MET.
-Vigorous weights training gets us up to about 6 METs, while a steady jog gets us to 9 METs, and there are plenty of other options.
-So there’s a clear benefit from well programmed cardio training, when it is appropriate.
+Vigorous weights training gets us up to about 6 METs, while a steady jog gets us to 9 METs, and there are plenty of other exercise options.

 The take home message?

-Exercise in general, and weights training has plenty of great benefits, but let’s not oversell it.
+Exercise in general, and weights training specifically, have plenty of great benefits.
+But do not oversell it.
 For an effective weight loss approach, we need to take a more holistic view.
 Look at nutritional advice, and where appropriate, personal trainers should refer to a more qualified professional for extra guidance.